maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 }
 ```

-and the phone number submit function
+Choosing the phone number is fairly simple, as we already have a valid token and
+have fetched the list of phone numbers.
+We just need to find the phone number
+the user chose.

 ```go
 func (tl *TwilioLogin) submitChosenPhoneNumber(ctx context.Context, input map[string]string) (*bridgev2.LoginStep, error) {